MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-173-Shippers-General-Requirements-Shipments-Packagings/subpart-C-Definitions-Classification-Packaging-Class-1/section-173.59.md

 *Detonator assemblies, non-electric, for blasting.* Non-electric detonators assembled with and activated by such means as safety fuse, shock tube, flash tube, or detonating cord.
 They may be of instantaneous design or incorporate delay elements.
 Detonating relays incorporating detonating cord are included.
 Other detonating relays are included in Detonators, nonelectric.

 *Detonators.* Articles consisting of a small metal or plastic tube containing explosives such as lead azide, PETN, or combinations of explosives.
 They are designed to start a detonation train.
-They may be constructed to detonate instantaneously, or may contain a delay element.
+They may be constructed to detonate instantaneously or may contain a delay element.
 They may contain no more than 10 g of total explosives weight, excluding ignition and delay charges, per unit.
-The term includes: detonators for ammunition; detonators for blasting, both electric and non-electric; and detonating relays without flexible detonating cord.
+The term includes: detonators for ammunition; detonators for blasting (electric, electronic, and non-electric); and detonating relays without flexible detonating cord.

+*Detonators, electronic programmable for blasting.* Detonators using electronic components, such as an integrated circuit and/or micro processing technology to provide communications, energy control and storage capability, timing delay information, and validated commands to send a firing signal to the initiating charge.

 *Dynamite.* A detonating explosive containing a liquid explosive ingredient (generally nitroglycerin, similar organic nitrate esters, or both) that is uniformly mixed with an absorbent material, such as wood pulp, and usually contains materials such as nitrocellulose, sodium and ammonium nitrate.